Namaste: Etymology, meaning and origins

-According to the Indologist Stephen Phillips, the terms "te and tvam" are an informal, familiar form of "you" in Sanskrit, and it is typically not used for unfamiliar adults.
+According to the Indologist Stephen Phillips, the terms "tē and tvam" are an informal, familiar form of "you" in Sanskrit, and it is typically not used for unfamiliar adults.
 It is reserved for someone familiar, intimate, divine or a child.
-By using the dative form of tvam in the greeting Namas-te, there is an embedded secondary, metaphorical sense in the word.
-This is the basis of the pragmatic meaning of Namas-te, that is "salutations to the (divine) child (in your heart)", states Phillips.
+By using the dative form of tvam in the greeting Namas-tē, there is an embedded secondary, metaphorical sense in the word.
+This is the basis of the pragmatic meaning of Namas-tē, that is "salutations to the (divine) child (in your heart)", states Phillips.

 In the contemporary era, namaḥ means 'bow', 'obeisance', 'reverential salutation' or 'adoration' and te means 'to you' (singular dative case of 'tvam').
-Therefore, namaste literally means "bowing to you".
-In Hinduism, it also has a spiritual import reflecting the belief that "the divine and self (atman, Self) is same in you and me", and connotes "I bow to the divine in you".
-According to sociologist Holly Oxhandler, it is a Hindu term which means "the sacred in me recognizes the sacred in you".
+Therefore, namastē literally means "bowing to you".
+In Hinduism, it also has a spiritual import reflecting the belief that "the divine and self (ātman, Self) is same in you and me", and connotes "I bow to the divine in you".
+According to the sociologist Holly Oxhandler, it is a Hindu term which means "the sacred in me recognizes the sacred in you."

 A less common variant is used in the case of three or more people being addressed namely Namo vaḥ which is a combination of namaḥ and the enclitic second person plural pronoun vaḥ.
-The word namaḥ takes the sandhi form namo before the sound v.
-An even less common variant is used in the case of two people being addressed, namely, Namo vām, which is a combination of namaḥ and the enclitic second person dual pronoun vām.
+The word namaḥ takes the sandhi form namō before the sound v.
+An even less common variant is used in the case of two people being addressed, namely, Namō vām, which is a combination of namaḥ and the enclitic second person dual pronoun vām.

-History

-Excavations at various Indus Valley Civilisation have revealed some male and female terracotta figures in namaste posture.
+Excavations at Indus Valley Civilisation sites have found male and female terracotta figures in a posture like Añjali Mudrā.
 These archaeological findings are dated to the Mature Harappan.